 Why is this important?
 Take motion sensors, for example.
-If you own a SmartThings hub, you don’t have to buy Samsung’s first-party sensors.
-A worthwhile alternative is Aeotec’s Z-Wave multi-sensor that rolls temperature, humidity, motion, and UV detection into one package.
-Another promising option is GE’s Enbrighten sensor that bundles an in-wall light switch and takes power from the wall instead.
-The choices are endless.
+If you own a SmartThings hub, you don’t have to buy Samsung’s first-party options.
+A worthwhile alternative is Aeotec’s Z-Wave multi-sensor, which rolls things like temperature, humidity, motion, and even UV into one package.
+Another option is the Enbrighten Z-Wave sensor that bundles an in-wall light switch and takes power from the wall instead.

-Compatibility isn’t always guaranteed, of course, but a simple Google search or two can end up saving you tons of money.
+Compatibility isn’t always guaranteed, but a simple Google search or two can end up saving you tons of money.

 Ikea and Xiaomi smart home products offer acceptable performance at impressively low prices.

-There are some notable exceptions, of course.
-Philips Hue, for example, is extremely easy to set up but is not a very open ecosystem.
-You can pair many third-party Zigbee devices, but unless they’re certified under the “Friends of Hue” program, functionality isn’t guaranteed.
-Official Hue accessories like sensors also aren’t cheap, in part because so few alternatives exist.
-Unsurprisingly, most Hue users I know simply ended up getting a second hub for other devices.
+There are some notable compatibility exceptions.
+Philips Hue, for example, is extremely easy to set up but not a very open ecosystem.
+While you can pair many third-party Zigbee devices, unless they’re certified under the “Friends of Hue” program, functionality isn’t guaranteed.
+Official Hue accessories like sensors aren’t cheap either, in part because so few alternatives exist.
+Unsurprisingly, most Hue users I know simply bought a second hub for other devices.

-Once you’ve got your automations up and running, you may be tempted to get rid of those “legacy” light switches.
+Once you’ve got automations up and running, you may be tempted to get rid of light switches.
 After all, you don’t want someone turning off your smart lights and breaking your automations, right?
 Well, it’s not quite that simple.

-Unless you live by yourself, it’s important that your home’s smart-ness is as unobtrusive as possible.
+Unless you live by yourself, it’s important that your home’s smart-ness be as unobtrusive as possible.
 What works well for you probably isn’t the ideal choice for someone else.
-And the last thing you want is a family member or guest that cannot even turn on a light.
+And the last thing you want is a family member or guest that can’t even turn on a light.
 Trust me — I’ve been there.

-Another point to consider is that server outages are extremely common.
-Even big names like Hue, Tuya, and GE tend to go offline every now and then.
-The more services you chain together, the more likely these outages are to affect you.
+Another point to consider is that server outages are common, or at least common enough.
+Even big names like Hue and Lifx tend to go offline every now and then.
+The more services you chain together, the more likely it is these outages will affect you.
 Cloud-to-cloud connections like Google-Hue have failed me multiple times, even though both platforms worked fine through their respective apps.

-Try and design your smart home with offline functionality available as a fallback.
+Try and design your smart home with offline functionality as a fallback.

-All in all, design your automation system with offline functionality in mind.
-This, of course, starts with picking a hub that doesn’t turn into a paperweight in the absence of an internet connection.
-As for manual control, switches still reign supreme.
+Design your automation system with offline functionality in mind.
+This, of course, starts with picking hub- or Thread-based devices that don’t turn into a paperweight in the absence of an internet connection.
+As for manual light control, switches still reign supreme.
 If you’re concerned about killing power to your smart devices, smart switches are a great idea.
 Your automations will still run and you don’t have to worry about restoring power manually.